Executive Director of Accreditation and Special Projects and Professor

 Specialty: Qualitative metasynthesis, evidence-based practice, population health, compassion fatigue, leadership

 Susan W. Salmond, a leader in national and international initiatives intended to strengthen the profession of nursing and the provision of healthcare, is Co-Director of the Northeast Institute for Evidence Synthesis and Translation (NEST) at the Rutgers University School of Nursing.
-She also serves as the school’s Executive Vice Dean and Professor, with primary responsibility for all academic programs and clinical practice.
+She also serves as the school’s Executive Director of Accreditation and Special Projects and Professor, with primary responsibility for all academic programs and clinical practice.

 Reflecting her involvement in global effort to implement and support evidence-informed practice across healthcare systems, NEST is part of the JBI collaboration.
 Dr. Salmond serves on the methods development workgroup for new approaches to systematic review and on the comprehensive systematic review re-development review group for all systematic review training through JBI.
 A member of the International Editorial Board for the JBI Database of Systematic Reviews and Implementation Reports, she has completed 5 systematic reviews using quantitative, qualitative, and mixed methods approaches.